cerebral/cerebral/packages/docs/content/getting-real/02_organizing.en.md

 })
 ```

-Any signals and state you define inside the *Home* module will now live on the chosen namespace: **home**.
+Any signal and state defined inside the *Home* module will live on the namespace chosen during controller instanciation.
+In the example above, this is: **home**.

-The *modules/Home/index.js* file will look something like:
+The *modules/Home/index.js* typically looks like this:

 ```js
 import updateLatestPosts from './chains/updateLatestPosts'